 - From the San Francisco Bay Area, take I-580 East to I-205, then east on Hwy 120 to Hwy 99.
 South on Hwy 99 to Merced, then Hwy 140 east through Mariposa.
 From the intersection of Hwys 49 and 140 in Mariposa, travel for 8.6 miles up 140E and then you will see our meeting place on the left (1.3 miles past the Midpines Post Office).

-- From Yosemite* or El Portal, the OARS meeting place is 22.6 miles southwest on Hwy 140 from the Arch Rock Entrance to Yosemite, on the right (or west) side of the highway.
+- From Yosemite* or El Portal, the OARS meeting place is 22.6 miles (approximately 40 minutes) southwest on Hwy 140 from the Arch Rock Entrance to Yosemite, on the right (or west) side of the highway.
 Our meeting point is 0.4 miles past the Yosemite Bug Hostel driveway and bus stop.

 Mileage and Driving Times